AP EDCET Answer Key 2026 Out – Download PDF, Raise Objections.

 How to Raise Objections Against AP EDCET Answer Key 2026

-If candidates find any discrepancies or errors in the provisional answer key, they can raise objections till 14 May 2026 through the following process:
+If candidates find any discrepancies or errors in the provisional answer key, they can raise objections until 14 May 2026 by visiting the official website.
+Click the official apply link below to access the objection portal.

 APSCHE will review all objections and release the final answer key based on expert analysis.